nagataka/Read-a-Paper/Hierarchical Deep Reinforcement Learning- Integrating Temporal Abstraction and Intrinsic Motivation.md

 ## What is

-Proposed a RL agent with hierarchical structure with intrinsic sub-goals.
+Proposed a RL agent using hierarchical structure with intrinsically motivated sub-goals.

 ## Comparison with previous researches.
 What are the novelties/good points?